pharaox/carnalitas_x/README.md

 When deciding to initiate buying or selling of slaves, the AI is driven by much the same considerations.
 Unlike Carnalitas, AI rulers will attempt to both buy and sell slaves from / to other AI rulers (never the player).

-All in all, the AI is in general quite reluctant to buy slaves that are useless, or sell slaves that are useful to them.
+All in all, the AI is in general quite reluctant to buy slaves who are useless, or sell slaves who are useful to them.
 As a player, you may find it impossible to find buyers for your slaves unless they have some of the useful qualities listed above.
-Still, for slaves that nobody wants to buy, there are plenty of other options what to do with them.
+Still, for slaves whom nobody wants to buy, there are plenty of other options what to do with them.
 You could also spend a hook if you have one on a ruler and really want to buy or sell a slave.

 #### Convenience Interactions for the Player

-While it is possible to initiate buying or selling of slaves by right-clicking on a ruler, it may be quite hard to find rulers that are willing to buy one of your slaves, or sell some of their slaves to you.
+While it is possible to initiate buying or selling of slaves by right-clicking on a ruler, it may be quite hard to find rulers who are willing to buy one of your slaves, or sell some of their slaves to you.
 Furthermore, the price you get with each ruler may be different.
 To make it more convenient for the player, this mod introduces the following 2 new interactions:

-* *Buy Slaves*: Buy a slave by choosing from a list of all slaves that other rulers are willing to sell to you.
+* *Buy Slaves*: Buy a slave by choosing from a list of all slaves whom other rulers are willing to sell to you.
 If there are no such slaves, the list will be empty.
-* *Sell Slaves*: Sell one of your slaves by choosing a list of those of your slaves that other rulers are willing to buy from you.
+* *Sell Slaves*: Sell one of your slaves by choosing a list of those of your slaves whom other rulers are willing to buy from you.
 If there are no such slaves, the list will be empty.
-After choosing a slave, you can choose a buyer from a list of other rulers that are willing to buy that slave from you.
+After choosing a slave, you can choose a buyer from a list of other rulers who are willing to buy that slave from you.
 Since buyers can't be sorted by their bid prices, this list contains only a limited number of buyers offering the highest bid prices.
 This number is 5 by default and can be configured via the *Number of Potential Buyers* game rule.

 #### Valid Buyers and Sellers